18F/grouplet-playbook/pages/guilds.md

 ## <a name="privileges-and-responsibilities"></a>Privileges and Responsibilities

-Sponsorship implies that guilds have a voice in discussions amongst the 18F leadership team.
-This in turn implies that guilds may more easily influence the objectives of the broader team than working groups.
-Collaboration with the guild sponsor allows for aligning guild objectives with 18F organizational priorities.
+Sponsorship allows guilds to have a more formal voice in organizational decision-making.
+Collaboration with the guild sponsor allows guild leaders to align their objectives with 18F organizational priorities.

 Guild responsibilities include: